-Dave Johnson begins his second season as the Bobcats’ offensive line coach.
+Dave Johnson begins his third season as the Bobcats’ offensive line coach.

 His coaching highlights include 16 Bowl Appearances with an 11-5 record in those games and nine Division IA conference Championship titles (Big East, SEC, MAC).
 Johnson has mentored 12 NFL players, five All-Americans and 32 all-conference selections.

 In 2011 and 2012, Johnson was part of a Cincinnati offense that ranked among the best in the Big East each year.
 In 2012, the Bearcats led the league in scoring offense and rushing offense.
 Tight end Travis Kelce was taken in the 3rd Round of the NFL Draft, while he and three of Johnson’s offensive linemen were named to all-conference teams.

 Prior to joining UC, Johnson was the offensive line coach at West Virginia University from 2008-10.
 Behind the blocking of the line, the Mountaineer offense accumulated 400 or more yards of total offense in seven games in 2010.
 WVU finished No. 2 in the BIG EAST in passing, total offense and total first downs.
 WVU had the top passer in the league in passing yards per game, pass efficiency and second in total yards per game.